tomis9/cookbook/content/spark.md

 #### SQL queries

 How about being able to use sql to query our table?

-First we have to decalre our data as a table.
+First we have to declare our data as a table in spark.

 ```
 df.createOrReplaceTempView("example")
 ```
-It's time to check the "SQL" tab in GUI.

-And the  we can move on to sql.
+It's time to check the "SQL" tab in GUI and then we can move on to sql.
+An example query:

-General queries
 ```
 df2 = spark.sql("select * from example")
 df2.show()